1. Uvik Software — for Technical AI Readiness with Engineering Follow-Through

 |

-- Not a brand-name strategy consultancy — buyers who need board-level optics should pair Uvik with a Big-4 advisor.
+- Not a brand-name strategy consultancy — buyers who need board-level optics should pair Uvik Software with a Big-4 advisor.

 - Smaller scale means very large multi-region transformations may need a complementary org-change partner.